 Flame Tree Barbecue (Discovery Island) (menu)

 Best for BBQ Aficionados

-If chicken and ribs sounds like your idea of a satisfying lunch, head over to the Flame Tree Barbecue in Discovery Island.
+If chicken and ribs sound like your idea of a satisfying lunch, head over to the Flame Tree Barbecue in Discovery Island.
 Located in the heart of Animal Kingdom, this fun and festive restaurant offers expansive (and shaded) outdoor seating under intricately carved wooden pavilions.
-You will be treated to a great view of the snow capped peak of Exhibition Everett as you dine.
+You will be treated to a great view of the snow-capped peak of Exhibition Everett as you dine.
 Don’t be fooled by no-frills exterior; this restaurant serves amazing food and the seating area offers a quiet and relaxing spot to enjoy your meal away from the hustle and bustle.
 One of our favorite dining spots in all of Animal Kingdom!